Asahi Group Philosophy

 AGP AWARDS

 The AGP AWARDS is a company award that recognizes the various efforts made by our employees that embody Asahi Group Philosophy (AGP).
-It aims to deepen understanding of the AGP with colleagues, foster a corporate culture that puts the AGP into practice, and accelerate "Think Globally, Act Locally.
+It aims to deepen understanding of the AGP with colleagues, and foster a corporate culture that puts the AGP into practice.

 At AGP AWARDS 2025, Mirai no Lemon Sour– A Story of Challenge and Innovation from Asahi Breweries of Asahi Group Japan, was honored with the Grand Prix.